warpstreamlabs/bento/website/docs/components/outputs/about.md

 ## Back Pressure

-Benthos outputs apply back pressure to components upstream.
-This means if your output target starts blocking traffic Benthos will gracefully stop consuming until the issue is resolved.
+Bento outputs apply back pressure to components upstream.
+This means if your output target starts blocking traffic Bento will gracefully stop consuming until the issue is resolved.

 ## Retries

-When a Benthos output fails to send a message the error is propagated back up to the input, where depending on the protocol it will either be pushed back to the source as a Noack (e.g. AMQP) or will be reattempted indefinitely with the commit withheld until success (e.g. Kafka).
+When a Bento output fails to send a message the error is propagated back up to the input, where depending on the protocol it will either be pushed back to the source as a Noack (e.g. AMQP) or will be reattempted indefinitely with the commit withheld until success (e.g. Kafka).

-It's possible to instead have Benthos indefinitely retry an output until success with a [`retry`][output.retry] output.
+It's possible to instead have Bento indefinitely retry an output until success with a [`retry`][output.retry] output.
 Some other outputs, such as the [`broker`][output.broker], might also retry indefinitely depending on their configuration.

 ## Dead Letter Queues